 Cash Credit Accounts, Over Draft Accounts

-Like the case of current accounts that got increase in withdrawal limits, Cash credit accounts and Over draft accounts are also allowed to withdraw up to Rs.50,000 per week.
-Eligible accounts should have met KYC and operating atleast for 3 months.
+Like the case of current accounts that got increase in withdrawal limits, Cash credit accounts, Over draft accounts are also allowed to withdraw up to Rs.1,00,000 per week.
+Eligible accounts should have met KYC and operating at least for 3 months.

 Cash Deposit Limits

 There is actually no limit regarding depositing cash in savings bank accounts.
 Cash below Rs.50,000 can be deposited without any difficulty in own savings account.
 If you have money amounting Rs.50,000 or more to deposit at a single time you will have to write your PAN number.

 Over draft, Cash credit accounts will be able to withdraw cash up to One Lakh per week.
 People having to wait for hours to withdraw money in few thousands with limit per day or week.
 Not being able to withdraw money from a savings or current bank account, even though there is balance in it is really miserable.